edpypf/PythonCode/DesignPattern.md

 ```
 How the Iteration is Triggered
 Initialization of Iterator:

-iterator = DataFrameIterator(df, batch_size) creates an instance of the DataFrameIterator class with the DataFrame and batch size.
+iterator = DataFrameIterator(df, batch_size) creates an instance of the DataFrameIterator class with the DataFrame & batch size.
 Iteration with For Loop:
 for batch_df in iterator: triggers the iteration.
-In Python, a for loop automatically calls the __iter__() method of the iterator object (which is the DataFrameIterator class here).
+In Python, a for loop automatically calls the __iter__() method
+of the iterator object (which is the DataFrameIterator class here).
 The __iter__() method returns the iterator object itself.
-The for loop then repeatedly calls the __next__() method of the iterator to get the next batch of data until __next__() raises a StopIteration exception, signaling the end of the iteration.
+The for loop then repeatedly calls the __next__() method of the iterator to get the next batch of data until __next__()
+raises a StopIteration exception, signaling the end of the iteration.
 Detailed Flow
 Calling __iter__():
 When the for loop starts, it calls the __iter__() method on the iterator object.
-In the DataFrameIterator, this method simply returns self, indicating that DataFrameIterator is its own iterator.
+In the DataFrameIterator, this method
+simply returns self, indicating that DataFrameIterator is its own iterator.
 Calling __next__():
 The for loop then calls __next__() to get the next item.
-The __next__() method in DataFrameIterator calculates the next batch of data, updates the current_index, and returns the batch DataFrame.
+The __next__() method in DataFrameIterator calculates the
+next batch of data, updates the current_index, and returns the batch DataFrame.
 This process repeats, with __next__() being called in each iteration of the for loop, until all batches have been processed.
 Handling StopIteration:
 When there are no more batches left to process, __next__() raises a StopIteration exception.
-This is a signal to the for loop that the iteration is complete, and the loop terminates.
+This is a signal
+to the for loop that the iteration is complete, and the loop terminates.
 ```

 ## -------------------------------<-> **Structural** <-> **Structural** <-> -------------------------------